 Zenith Tail Fin.
 This original Zenith tail fin is actually in pretty good shape, but again I did not want to destroy my only copy of the lettering by sand blasting it and trying to re-paint it.
 For some reason (maybe some one can explain) this unit is made in one piece and is a little narrower than the others.
 Here again, we have more fancy lettering.
 The "Wincharger" logo at the bottom looks similar to the others, but it has less curvature and the Zenith logo is quite unique.
 Since the lettering on the original was quite intact, I actually placed this tail fin on my scanner and scanned it.
 I then gave a digital file plus a full-size printout of the lettering to the sign man.
 This worked out quite well to make a perfect copy of the original.

-High quality "cast" vinyl decals are now available under resources/part suppliers of this website: Wind Charger Mike
+High quality "cast" vinyl decals and paint stencils are now available under resources/part suppliers of this website: Wind Charger Mike

 © 2015, Wincharger.com, all rights reserved.
 Reproduction in whole or in part without permission is prohibited.